raul-izquierdo/english/sources/vocabulary/Social relationships/Interacting with Others.md

     ?
 Una despedida cálida es importante : `A warm farewell is important` ? Él se despidió cálidamente de sus amigos : `He said a warm farewell to his friends` despedir con la mano = wave
-    ? Él se despidió con la mano de sus amigos : `He waved goodbye to his friends`
+    ? Él se despidió con la mano de sus amigos : `He waved to his friends`

-cómo te va = get on
-    ?
-Avísame cómo te va : `let me know how you get on`
+¿Cómo te va? = `How are you doing?`

-Qué te pasa? = What's the matter?
+¿Qué te pasa? = What's the matter?
     ? ¿Qué te pasa? : `What's the matter with you?`
     ? ¿Qué ocurre? : `What's the matter?` (más general)

-Qué tal...
+¿Qué tal...
     = How ...
         - (... estás) `How are you?`
-        ? ¿Cómo está? : `How is...?`
+        ? ¿Cómo está ...? : `How is...?`
         - (... fue tal situación) `How was ...`
-        ? ¿Cómo fue tu día? : `How was your day?` - `How was your trip?`
+        ? ¿Cómo fue tu día? : `How was your day?`
         - (... te fue con) `How did it go with...`
         ? ¿Cómo te fue con el nuevo colega? : `How did it go with the new colleague`

 nos conocimos = we met
     ?
-Este es el lugar donde nos conocimos : `This is the place where we met` ?
+Este es el lugar donde nos conocimos : `This is the place where we met` (_meet up_ sería _donde quedamos_) ?
 Nos conocimos en un evento : `We met at an event`

 dale recuerdos a ... = give him my regards / give my regards to him